Makstutyte/Hash-generator/README.md

 ### The program works in the following steps:
 * accepts string input of any length
   * the user is given a possibility to choose wether to enter input by hand or to read from a choosen text file
-  * in case of text file the inside content is read line by line
+  * in case of text file, the inside content is read line by line
 * hash function calculations are performed using 4 default strings (hash calculations are performed by stimulating all 4 default strings) and ASCII code sum of the whole input file
   * all four strings are fixed lenght - 64 symbols
   * one of the provided strings is set to be the hash value
   * the hash value (which is to be the final answer) is runned trough two *for* loops - one of the size is the actuall input lenght, the other of the size of 64 (we are generating hash of the lenght of 64)
   * while running through two *for* loops every yet to be hash element is calculated by performing *addition*, *multiplication* and *exclusive or logical operations*.
 All of these calculations are then runned through modulus calculation in order to returns the division remainder, which is then written in the appropriate hash position - it is going to be the final hash element
-  * the mention step is performed until the specific hash element is equal to one of the 16 hexidecimal values
+  * the mentioned step is performed until the specific hash element is equal to one of the 16 hexidecimal values
 * the calculated hash value is outputed

 #### If the input string is empty: